NEET PG Exam 2026: Date, Eligibility, Scorecard and Counselling Details

 Key Update

-Single shift implemented as per Supreme Court directive for fairness
+Single shift continues for the 2026 cycle as per the 2024 Supreme Court directive for fairness

 Scoring Tip